 When an emergency closure happens, it can wreak havoc on your schedule and cause an influx of calls, confusion, and frustration.
-A message broadcast solution allows you to communicate across a large group of patients quickly and efficiently when information needs to be shared en masse.
-Here are three important message broadcast communications to guide and inform patients and ultimately keep them safe.
+A message broadcast solution allows you to communicate quickly and efficiently across a large group of patients when information needs to be shared en masse.
+Here are three important message broadcast communications to guide and inform patients.

-As conditions began to deteriorate in affected area, providers realized not only was it safer for patients not to be on the road, but also their facility could have a difficult time providing services with rolling blackouts and water supply issues.
+When a natural disaster or inclement weather strikes, it can be unsafe for both the patients and providers.
+The conditions can make it dangerous for patients to travel, and it can become difficult for the facility to provide services when there is a loss of power or water supply issues.
 The first step in changing patients' schedules on a large scale is to communicate the change.
 This is easily accomplished by sending a broadcast message letting all patients know the facility will be closed and all appointments will need to be rescheduled.

 Send Important Contact Information

-When providers are unable to make it into the office, they need a way to let patients know how to contact them in case they needed something, such as a refilled prescription.
+When providers cannot make it into the office, they need a way to let patients know how to contact them if they needed something, such as a refilled prescription.
 One option is to have an after-hours nurse triage phone line that can be utilized during an unforeseen closure.
 When events like this happen, it's also important to remind patients to call 9-1-1 in case of an emergency—even during inclement weather.
 Whatever you plan, make sure patients know how to get in contact with you during the service outage.